chef-boneyard/chef-dk/README.md

 populate the template.
 * `chef generate file` Creates a new cookbook file in an existing cookbook.
 Supports the `-s SOURCE` option similar to template.
-* `chef generate lwrp` Creates a new LWRP resource and provider in an existing cookbook.

 The `chef generate` command also accepts additional `--generator-arg key=value` pairs that can be used to supply ad-hoc data to a generator cookbook.